DevKhalyd/rg_portfolio/README.md

 # TODO

-- Complete the home design

-- Add the icons8 link to the footer page
+- Add the icon of my website to the PWA

 - Test in a local server the application for mobile